Bears Bid Rebuffed: Warminster’s Rick Bates Remains a Buffalo Bill - NewsBreak

 The four-year deal is reportedly worth $17 million over four years, with $8.8 million guaranteed.

-For the 2022–2023 season, Bates will be swapping sides on offensive.
+For the 2022–2023 season, Bates will be swapping sides on the offensive side.
 He’ll move from starting left guard to starting right.
 He sees the new position as helping him gain a “master understanding of the offense as a whole.”

 More on Rick Bates is at FanNation.